 Task 90, Tricube Constructions B shown here is just one example from our collection of over 240.
 Each task is a hands-on problem solving experience packaged with the materials students can use to explore the problem.

 Some students might not use the materials, but without them, some students (and perhaps teachers) might not be able to begin.

 Build your own Task Library using our eTasks and your equipment.

 In March 1977 Neville de Mestre and Bea Duncan opened the doors of the first Task Centre at Campbell Primary School, Canberra.
 In this original form, it was called a Task Centre because the problem solving was in a dedicated room in the school.
 Classes were timetabled to visit the room regularly.
 This was the first Task Centre in the world and it operated for 15 years before government support was finally withdrawn.

-- A network of enthusiastic 'task centre teachers' grew from this first experience and a body of classroom-based wisdom developed to integrate tasks in a variety of ways apart from the original model.
+- A network of enthusiastic 'task centre teachers' grew from these early experiences and a body of classroom-based wisdom developed to integrate tasks in a variety of ways apart from the original model.